 Some characters in parodies refer to their previous roles as such.
 In the parody of "Eraser", Arnold's character is asked to "erase" some of his co-stars' previous roles, and he tells them to wait until he's done with his own.

-The Other Darrin: After Antonio Prohías left the mag, Spy vs. Spy went to other artists.
+After Antonio Prohías retired in 1986, Spy vs. Spy went to other artists.
 Bob Clarke drew the work from 1987 to 1993, usually with Duck Edwing writing the gags.
 After Clarke quit, George Woodbridge did two installments in 1993 with uncredited writers, then Dave Manak took over art duties until 1997, again with Edwing usually serving as writer.
 Other writers who pitched in during Clarke's and Manak's tenure included then-editor Andrew J. Schwartzberg, and Michael Gallagher, who worked with Manak on the first issues of Archie Comics' Sonic the Hedgehog.
-(Manak and Edwing also handled a very short-lived Sunday Strip adaptation in 2002.)
+(Manak and Edwing also handled a very short-lived Sunday Strip adaptation of Spy vs. Spy in 2002.)
 Peter Kuper has drawn the feature since 1997, and does the majority of its writing.

 Mike Snider's "Celeberity Cause-of-Death Betting Odds'' was originally drawn by Thomas Fluharty for seven of its first eight installments (the seventh, in #364, was done by James Warhola instead).
 Hermann Mejia then drew it for the rest of the run, except for issues #370 (Warhola again), #375 (Fluharty again), and #398-#401 (Jon Weiman).
 The feature was retired with #417, made a one-time return with #423, then was revived starting at #455 with Jack Syracuse as the artist.
 After Snider quit the magazine in the mid-2000s, the series has been uncredited.